sguox002/leetcode/leetcode-all.md

 Most time, greedy approach is incorrect.
 So use it by caution. greedy can often be approached using recursion.

+<<-984	String Without AAA or BBB    		38.2%	Medium
+give a 'a' and b 'b', return any string without 'aaa' or 'bbb'
+greedy: recursive, if a==b choose ab, a==0 choose b, b==0 choose 'a' a>b choose "aab" else choose "abb" (cannot use "bba") ->>

+<<-991	Broken Calculator    		46.3%	Medium
+calculator can only do *2 or -1. return the min number of operations from x to y. equivalent from y to x by /2 or +1. even /2, odd +1 ->>

+<<-995	Minimum Number of K Consecutive Bit Flips    		49.2%	Hard
+a k-bit flip operation: choose window k, flip every bit. return the min number of operations so that there is no 0s.
+- approach: from left to right, find the first 0 and do a flip. greedy.
+->>

 <<-1005	Maximize Sum Of Array After K Negations    		52.2%	Easy
 negate the array element exactly k times, return the max sum.
 priority_queue: negate the smallest one first.
 When all becomes positive, we repeatedly negate the smallest. (odd/even of k decide the final value)